 The National Academies of Sciences, Engineering, and Medicine (NASEM) has also published their own study that recommends lowering the legal BAC limit to 0.05.
 In a radio interview, Dr. Tim Naimi, one of the scientists conducting the study, said that he and his colleagues felt that lowering the legal limit to 0.05 will save lives.
 He also noted that alcohol-related auto fatalities have “plateaued,” that this might give people the impression that “drunk driving is sort of a thing of the past.”
 NASEM’s study shows that drunk driving is not a thing of the past.
 It reports that since 1982, one-third of all auto-related deaths involved alcohol.
 There are also more alcohol-related auto deaths than deaths related to some cancers, HIV/AIDS, and drownings combined.
 These facts make it important to break the plateau and lower alcohol-related auto fatalities even further.

 CDC facts on impaired driving

-Both NTSB’s recommendations and NASEM’s study is sound because they are based on a better understanding of impaired driving.
+Both NTSB’s recommendations and NASEM’s study are sound because they are based on a better understanding of impaired driving.
 The Centers for Disease Control and Prevention (CDC) provides a useful table on how each successive BAC level affects the body.
 At 0.02, visual functions and multi-tasking abilities may be affected.
 At 0.05, there reduction of coordination, the ability to track moving objects, situational awareness, and steering abilities.
 The functions affected between 0.02 and 0.05 are important to defensive driving.
 Lowering the legal BAC limit is not all about preventing a drunk driver from causing an accident; it is also about protecting them from an at-fault driver.
 Again, I didn’t need to see this data to know that I can’t play Galaga nearly as well after two beers.